Raving with Rua – the interview

 Hiroshima Nagasaki Russian Roulette

-Christy Moore and Declan Sinnott
+covered by Christy Moore and Declan Sinnott

 (Brussels, AB 07 october 2011).avi